 If you need corrosion removal on brightwork, the extra time and attention required will also increase aircraft detailing prices.
 Polishing brightwork is not just for cosmetic purposes.
 It also protects against oxidation.
-This treatment ranges from $275 (single engine aircraft) to $850 for a medium jet and $2500 for a larger jet.
+This treatment ranges from $275 (single engine aircraft) to $850 for a medium jet and $2,500 for a larger jet.

 Deep Interior Clean and Sanitization

 Alternatively, seek out aircraft detailers that use steam cleaning technology.
-Killing viruses with steam eliminates the need to pay for extra aviation disinfectants and associated labor costs.
+Killing viruses with steam eliminates the need for extra aviation disinfectants and associated labor costs.

-Seat Restoration and Repairs
+Seat Care and Repairs